MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private.md

 Frequently, customers have a need to connect to clients' different Azure regions.
 More specifically, this question typically boils down to how to connect two virtual networks (one of which has Azure Database for PostgreSQL - Flexible Server and another has an application client) that are in different regions.

-There are multiple ways to achieve such connectivity, some of which are:
+There are multiple ways to achieve such connectivity, including:

 - [Global virtual network peering](/azure/virtual-network/virtual-network-peering-overview).
 This methodology is the most common because it's the easiest way to connect networks in different regions together.
 Global virtual network peering creates a connection over the Azure backbone directly between the two peered virtual networks.
-This provides the best network throughput and lowest latencies for connectivity by using this method.
+This method provides the best network throughput and lowest latencies for connectivity.
 When virtual networks are peered, Azure also handles the routing automatically for you.
 These virtual networks can communicate with all resources in the peered virtual network that are established on a VPN gateway.
-- [Virtual network-to-virtual network connection](/azure/vpn-gateway/vpn-gateway-howto-vnet-vnet-resource-manager-portal).
-A virtual network-to-virtual network connection is essentially a VPN between the two different Azure locations.
-The virtual network-to-virtual network connection is established on a VPN gateway.
+- [Network-to-network connection](/azure/vpn-gateway/vpn-gateway-howto-vnet-vnet-resource-manager-portal).
+A connection between virtual networks (network-to-network connection) is essentially a VPN between the two Azure locations.
+The network-to-network connection is established on a VPN gateway.
 Your traffic incurs two more traffic hops as compared to global virtual network peering.
 There's also extra latency and lower bandwidth as compared to that method.
 - **Communication via network appliance in hub-and-spoke architecture.** Instead of connecting spoke virtual networks directly to each other, you can use network appliances to forward traffic between spokes.
 Network appliances provide more network services like deep packet inspection and traffic segmentation or monitoring, but they can introduce latency and performance bottlenecks if they're not properly sized.

 ### Replication across Azure regions and virtual networks with private networking